webxos/macroslow/QUANTUM/conserve/Quantitative_Conservation_Guide_Page_7.markdown

 | Slippage Percentage        | <1%               | Per transaction      |
 | Alert Response Time        | <1 minute         | Real-time           |

-By implementing these monitoring and transparency strategies, developers can ensure that the DUNE system upholds quantitative conservation, delivering a secure, trustworthy, and transparent decentralized exchange within the PROJECT DUNES ecosystem.
+By implementing these monitoring and transparency strategies, developers can ensure that the DUNE system upholds quantitative conservation, delivering a secure, trustworthy, and transparent decentralized exchange.